 After a long, hard day at work or school, nothing is nicer than coming home to your dog.
 Ecstatic to see you and behaving as if you’ve been away for decades, your dog lets you know daily how much it misses you.
 “My dog must be bored stiff!” you may think to yourself.
-“He must lie there all day doing nothing but thinking of me!”
+“He must lie there all day in his dog bed doing nothing but thinking of me!”

 Boredom indeed plays a role in what dogs do when alone, but they’re not necessarily pining away, said Daniel Q. Estep, Ph.D., an animal behaviorist at Animal Behavior Associates in Littleton, Colo.

 “If the environment is boring no street noise, no people walking by your dog will probably sleep more,” he said.

 On the other hand, no hard-and-fast rules apply to home-alone dogs, so there is really no way, short of spying, to know what your dog is up to when you’re away.
 “Younger animals are more prone to be active than older animals … but some dogs are a lot more reactive to environmental stimulation than others,” Estep said.
 “It really depends on the dog.
 Some jump at every sound, and others need a cannon to get them moving.”